Intego Review: Quick Expert Summary

 Overall, most of Intego’s features are well-designed and very easy to use.
 I would prefer it if VirusBarrier had more obvious scan buttons for novice users.
 However, installing, setting up, and using Intego is pretty straightforward for most users.

 Intego Mobile App

 Intego doesn’t currently have a mobile app.
-However, you can scan your iOS device for viruses and malware using VirusBarrier — all you have to do is connect your phone to your Mac, just like how you’d scan an external hard drive.
+However, you can scan your iOS device for viruses and malware using VirusBarrier — all you have to do is connect your iPhone or iPad to your Mac, in the same way you’d scan an external hard drive.
 This feature is pretty cool, and it’s something I haven’t seen included in other Mac-based antiviruses.

 Intego Customer Support

-Intego’s customer support is decent.
-It offers phone support (for specific countries), live chat, email support, and a really awesome FAQ page.
+Intego’s customer support is pretty good.
+It offers phone support (but only for a few countries), live chat, email support, and a really awesome FAQ page.

-Phone and email support options are available between 8:30am and 5:30pm (in each location), Monday to Friday.
+Email support is available in both French and English, and the live chat is officially in English, but it has an in-built translator — so you can chat in any language you like.
+Phone and email support options are available Monday to Friday from 8:30am to 5:30pm (in each location).
 Live chat is available between 8:30am and 5:30pm US Central Time (CT).

 The response (screenshot below) was quite long-winded, and I was advised to go through the process of deleting the files manually.
 I was also told to download a third-party tool to help me with this process.
 So I wasn’t entirely satisfied with this response.